Omicron Aquarii

-Omicron Aquarii, Latinized from ο Aquarii, is the Bayer designation for a variable star in the equatorial constellation of Aquarius.
+Omicron Aquarii is a variable star in the equatorial constellation of Aquarius.
+Its name is a Bayer designation that is Latinized from ο Aquarii, and abbreviated Omicron Aqr or ο Aqr.
 Visible to the naked eye, it has an apparent visual magnitude of +4.71.
 Parallax measurements put it at a distance of roughly 466 ly from Earth.
 It is drifting further away with a radial velocity of +11 km/s.
-The star is a candidate member of the Pisces-Eridanus stellar stream.
+The star is a candidate member of the Pisces-Eridanus stellar stream of co-moving stars.

 It has the traditional star name Kae Uh, from the Chinese 蓋屋 (Mandarin pronunciation Gài Wū).
 In Chinese astronomy, 蓋屋 is the rooftop, an asterism consisting of ο Aquarii and 32 Aquarii.
 Consequently, the Chinese name for ο Aquarii itself is 蓋屋一 (Gài Wū yī, the First Star of Roofing.)